 Fungal Nail Infections - Treatment Overview

-fungal nail infection includes using medicines and possibly removing the
+Treatment for a fungal nail infection includes using medicines and possibly removing the affected nail.

 Treatment often starts with antifungal medicines.
 A cream, gel, or nail polish may be used.
 You can buy some of these medicines yourself, but you'll need a prescription for others.